Blog

 • To protect yourself from infections, wash your hands often and avoid exposure to people with colds.

-• Talk to your doctor immediately if you have a fever (more than 100°F).
+• Talk to your healthcare provider immediately if you have a fever (more than 100°F).
+Because many lupus medications suppress the immune system, infections can get serious quickly.

 • Avoid UV rays.
 Wear protective clothing and apply sunscreen every day.